Associate Professor, Graduate Program Coordinator

 Research interests: Public communication of scientific and environmental controversies, with a particular focus on industry rhetoric and discourses of technical expertise.

 Jen’s research addresses challenges in the public communication of scientific and environmental controversies, with a particular focus on industry rhetoric and discourses of technical expertise.
-Recent projects include a co-authored book on the rhetoric of the American coal industry (Palgrave Macmillan, 2016); work addressing hydrofracturing and public controversy; and nuclear power, climate change, and public engagement.
+Recent projects include a co-authored book on the rhetoric of the American coal industry—Under Pressure: Coal Industry Rhetoric and Neoliberalism (Palgrave Macmillan, 2016).
+Other projects address how scientists and engineers communicate scientific information to the public, particularly about natural resources..
 Another co-authored book, The Joy of Science, examines the work-life balance challenges facing scientists and engineers (Cambridge University Press, 2016).

 Research interests: Victimology and victim services